ynzhou1/ynzhou/README.md

 ### Code Format<br>
-The .ipynb files are Jupyter Notebook file formats that can be opened and run in Jupyter Notebook.<br>
+All the code files are in .ipynb format, which can be opened and run in Jupyter Notebook.<br>

 ### Code Structure<br>
 (1) Select molecular features: image features, array features.<br>